 He is the former Chairman of the Nominating Committee of the Board of Directors at Direct Federal Credit Union where he was also a board member.
 Ralph also served on the Executive Committee of the Board of Trustees at the former Deaconess-Waltham Hospital.

-Howard Seidel, Ed.D., J.D., Partner, has over 20 years experience as a career and executive coach, guiding hundreds of senior executives in all aspects of career development and change.
+Howard Seidel, Ed.D., J.D., Senior Partner, has over 20 years experience as a career and executive coach, guiding hundreds of senior executives in all aspects of career development and change.
 Howard provides clients with an in-depth knowledge into the strategic and tactical elements of the transition process, along with a special expertise in advising senior executives exploring career change.
 Before joining Essex, Howard was Vice President of Keystone Associates, where he consulted on career transitions with senior executives from leading organizations spanning a variety of industries, including financial services, biotechnology and life sciences, health care, and higher education.

 Prior, Howard served in several consulting roles at Electronic Data Systems (EDS) where he helped build the company's first external practice in Change Management, and provided executive coaching.
 He also led the company's development of a proprietary performance consulting methodology, spearheading the introduction of the system to the market.
 Additionally, Howard worked at Andersen Consulting (now Accenture) where he managed the development and delivery of a worldwide training architecture for a new business initiative.